rajeshphy/SKMU/_posts/2024-12-10-Nuclear-Reactions.markdown

 ## Another form of classification of nuclear reactions

-Here we discuss Blatt and Weisskopf’s classification which focuses on the quantum mechanical mechanisms of nuclear reactions and is more specific, while the general categories of *decay and transmutation* provide a broader classification based on the reaction outcome.
+Here we discuss Kenneth S. Krane’s classification which focuses on the quantum mechanical mechanisms of nuclear reactions and is more specific, while the general categories of *decay and transmutation* provide a broader classification based on the reaction outcome.

 A typical nuclear reaction is represented as: